andythewhale/AI_Assistant-13/README.md

 # AI_Assistant-13
-Basic assistant to be used with discord API
+Basic assistant to be used with chat services like Discord & Slack